 “You can’t do the full Packwood Flea Market all in one day and hotels fill up fast,” Coonts says.
 She explained that before HC Lodging bought the Cowlitz River Lodge, those who had existing reservations would just re-book for the next year at the event, so new people would never have a chance to stay near the market for the weekend.
 HC Lodging changed that by blocking out those dates until January 1 of every year, when they open up those two weekends for reservations.
 “We fill up by January 3,” she says.
 “By the time you get a month away from a market, the closest hotels available will be Yakima and Centralia.”

 Roughly 60,000 people attend the Memorial Day sale, and the Labor Day weekend sale sees even more, closer to 80,000.
-That many people in such a small town means a lot of traffic, and parking spots are hard to come by.
+That many people in such a small town mean a lot of traffic, and parking spots are hard to come by.
 “It can take you an hour and a half to drive through town during the Packwood Flea Market.
 That’s just a mile and a half,” Coonts warns.

-While the market is free to shop, you will have to pay for parking.
+While the market is free to shop at, you will have to pay for parking.
 The Cowlitz River Lodge is in a prime location for parking as it is where the vendor tents start.
 Arrive early because there is limited space to park for non-guests.
 Crest Trail Lodge, also owned by HC Lodging, has parking (and rooms if you are lucky) as well and is just a bit further away – about a one-mile walk each way to the vendors.

 A tip from Coonts is that, while the sale is advertised Friday through Monday, many vendors open on Thursday for “early birds.”
 If you are looking for something particular or want to be one of the first, it is best to come out Thursday.